 (ISRAEL and the MIDDLE EAST to 1979 – continued)

 In the late 1960s the Israelis decided to allow Palestinians to work in Israel, Moshe Dayan claiming that such interaction and a better knowledge of one another would reduce hostilities.
-Around 30 percent of the work force on the West Bank went to work for Israelis and 40 percent of the work force in the Gaza Strip, attracted by the higher wages.
+Attracted by the higher wages, around 30 percent of the work force on the West Bank went to work for Israelis, and in the Gaza strip it was 40 percent.

 Israelis were happy to hire Palestinian labor and to sell goods to the Palestinian consumers, but some Israelis did not want competition from the Palestinians and had lobbied their government for protection.
-Israeli officials were split between economic integrationists regarding the Palestinians and economic protectionists, and the protectionists won.
-A Palestinian shoe factory, for example, was not allowed to sell its shoes to the Israelis, and restrictions were placed on Palestinian growers selling their products to the Israelis.
+Israeli officials were split between economic integrationists and protectionists, and the protectionists won.
+A Palestinian shoe factory, for example, was not allowed to sell its shoes to the Israelis.
+Israel's government also put restrictions on Palestinian growers selling their products to the Israelis.
 Palestinian entrepreneurs had to apply for licenses from the Israeli authorities for any economic activity they wished to initiate, while Israeli entrepreneurs had an open market to the Palestinians.

 The Israelis did little to develop an economic infrastructure in Palestinian areas.
 Under Israeli authority, banking among the Palestinians remained undeveloped.
 Israel did allow Palestinian growers to sell their products to Jordan, while trade between the Palestinians and the rest of the world was subject to Israeli permission and Israeli interests.